Finding accommodation

 The Guarantor

-In France, lessees must have a French guarantor.
-Sometimes a European Union guarantor is also accepted.
+In France, anyone wishing to rent accommodation must have a guarantor residing in France, regardless of nationality.
 This is a form of insurance for the owner in case of unpaid rent.
-If you don’t know anybody who can act as your guarantor, there are other solutions:

-• VISALE:
+• Visale:

 • free national system